Where We Be

 are four palapas for day use or tent camping.
 This part of the beach is good for snorkeling

 and kayaking.
-Across the street is JC’s Restaurant serving clams with cheese and other dishes.
+Across the street is JC’s Restaurant serving clams and other dishes.

 |Egrets, herons, and marine life abound.
 This is the